-- (a) State Bar.
-The North Carolina State Bar must submit a rule adopted or approved by it and entered in the minutes of the North Carolina Supreme Court to the Codifier of Rules for inclusion in the North Carolina Administrative Code.
-The State Bar must submit a rule within 15 days after it is entered in the minutes of the Supreme Court. - (b) Exempt Agencies.
+Rules must publish the rules submitted by the Utilities Commission in the North Carolina Administrative Code in the same format as they are submitted.

 Notwithstanding G.S.
-150B-1, an agency exempted from this Article by that statute must submit a temporary or permanent rule adopted by it to the Codifier of Rules for inclusion in the North Carolina Administrative Code.
-An exempt agency must submit a rule to the Codifier of Rules within 15 days after it adopts the rule. - (c) Publication.
-The Codifier of Rules must compile, make available for public inspection, and publish a rule included in the North Carolina Administrative Code under this section in the same manner as other rules in the Code.
+150B-1, an agency other than the Utilities Commission that is exempted from this Article by that statute must submit a temporary or permanent rule adopted by it to the Codifier of Rules for inclusion in the North Carolina Administrative Code.
+One of these exempt agencies must submit a rule to the Codifier of Rules within 15 days after it adopts the rule.
+The Codifier of Rules must compile, make available for public inspection, and publish a rule of one of these agencies in the North Carolina Administrative Code in the same manner as other rules in the Code.